 CIHI conducted a comparison of physician supply counts from the SMDB versus the Ontario Physician Reporting Centre (OPRC)i and the CMA.
-OPRC counts of Ontario physicians include those who are semi-retired, military physicians and physicians who have completed their postgraduate medical training and were active ii in that reporting year.
+OPRC counts of Ontario physicians include those who are semi-retired, military physicians, physicians who have completed their postgraduate medical training and physicians who practise in another province and were also active in Ontarioii in that reporting year.
 The CMA's counts in Ontario exclude residents and include non-clinicians, semi-retired physicians and non-registered physicians.
 By comparison, CIHI's SMDB includes non-registered physicians and excludes residents, as well as physicians who are semi-retired, who are in the military, who request to be excluded from the publication (non-registered physicians only) and who are practising abroad.
-The impact of these different criteria on the relative numbers of physicians reported by each of these 3 data sources is illustrated in Figure 1 below.
+Additionally, the SMDB counts physicians only once.
+The impact of these different criteria on the relative numbers of physicians reported by each of these 3 data sources is illustrated in Figure 1.